 Next, perform a customer profitability analysis by subtracting your estimated relative cost to service from the revenue for the various segments.
 Estimating the cost to service may be done in general terms on a scale of one to five or in specific terms using activity-based costing.
 By relating your cost to service to your revenue streams, you can often identify “profit drains” that can be restructured.
 This restructuring might involve raising prices on select customers, implementing price discounts, sales incentives or firing customers.

-To learn how to price for profit, download our Pricing for Profit Inspection Guide.
+If you want to learn how to price for profit, then download our Pricing for Profit Inspection Guide.

 Access your Strategic Pricing Model Execution Plan in SCFO Lab.
 The step-by-step plan to set your prices to maximize profits.